infinitechris/MacMiniArchSetup/README.md

 # USB Stick Setup
  - I am experimenting with [Headless SSH install of Arch](https://wiki.archlinux.org/title/Install_Arch_Linux_via_SSH#Prepare_cloud-init_configuration_files) to see if this alleviates most if not all of the manual entry on target machine
       - [iwctl](https://wiki.archlinux.org/title/Iwd#iwctl) on target machine will still need to be setup network access :(
+           - Still needed to enter password to connect :( :(
       - More TK